shengqingxia/shengqingxia.github.io/_pages/project.md

   - /project.html
 ---

-My research aims to build an efficient mobile vision system with edge-assisted live video analytics.
+My research aims to build an efficient and effective mobile system combined with computer vision, edge computing and machine learning.
-I am interested in exploiting and developing a multi-disciplinary solution that incorporates computer vision, edge computing, multimedia and machine learning to enhance the system's effectiveness and efficiency.

 Currently, I am particular interested in the following problems:
 * Making mobile vision more efficient with more video compression